MG-cpu90/assignment2/README.md

     * A button

+## Usage

+In order to run the application, open the "index.html" file inside the root directory in the browser window.

 ## Difficulties and Shortcomings

 There were some difficulties with this assignment.
 For example, seeing as I was using Bootstrap exclusively, I was unable to find out how to change fonts using Bootstrap, or how to make a background image, or objects overlape over one another.
 I also struggled to make the text wrap perfectly in the "About" page.